Veronica Brodie’s story

 This post is dedicated to the thousands of stolen children who have come home, or are still searching, or sadly, for those who never found their way home.

-Special thanks goes to the Brodie family for insight into their mother’s life and supplying the photographs featured in this blog.
+Special thanks to the Brodie family for insight into their mother’s life and supplying the photographs featured in this blog.

 In 1997, the Australian Human Rights and Equal Opportunities Commission (HREOC) released the ‘Bringing Them Home report – A National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from Their Families’.
 For many Australians, this was the first time that they learnt of the extent of the trauma, grief and loss experienced by survivors of forced removals from family, known as the ‘Stolen Generations’.